Links on Android Authority may earn us a commission. Learn more.

 Disney Plus is the new kid on the block when it comes to online streaming services, but it’s really gotten off to a running start.
 Not only is it one of the best streaming services for families with young children, it’s also home to every Marvel, Star Wars, and Pixar movie ever released.

-The service is also home to many shows that you won’t find anywhere else, like High School Musical, Muppets Now, Lady and the Tramp, Hamilton, and The Mandalorian.
+The service is also home to many shows that you won’t find anywhere else, like High School Musical, Hamilton, WandaVision, Loki, and The Mandalorian.
 Check out the full list of Disney Plus shows and movies to learn more.

 Apple TV Plus vs Amazon Prime Video

 Apple’s entry into the streaming industry comes on the back of its dedicated streaming device, Apple TV.
 The subscription streaming service, called Apple TV Plus, is one of the most affordable options on the market at just $5 a month.You can even get a year for free when purchasing many Apple products.

 Plus, nearly every piece of content on the platform is exclusive.
 You won’t find any reruns of 90s sitcoms, but you will find well-produced shows and movies like See, The Morning Show, Mythic Quest, and more.
 Check out some of our favorite Apple TV Plus shows here.

 Get started now by clicking the button below, or learn more about how to get Apple TV Plus for free here.